Jump to Recipe Print Recipe

 If you want to learn more about cookie baking, check out my Gluten Free Cookie Troubleshooting Guide for more tips.

-Why these gluten free gingerdoodles are great:
+Why these gluten free gingerdoodle cookies are a holiday must-make:

 2. Everyone in my gluten free FB group is going crazy over these cookies.
 They are easy to make and freeze well!

-3. Gingerdoodles are fantastic if you’re involved in a cookie exchange too.
+3. Gingerdoodles are fantastic if you’re involved in a cookie exchange, too.
 Plus, they each make lovely gifts as well.

 4. They are fun to make with the kids since it involves using your hands!

 Great recipe!
 Easy peasy and absolutely delish!!!
-Flavors of Fall!! 🍁🧡🍂”
+Flavors of Fall!! ๐Ÿ๐Ÿงก๐Ÿ‚”

 Jann R., Pinterest comment

-Ingredient notes:
+Ingredient Notes:

-• Gluten free flour blend – I tested this recipe using Bob’s Red Mill 1 to 1 Gluten Free Flour Blend and King Arthur’s Measure for Measure Gluten Free Blend.
+• Gluten-Free Flour Blendโ€”I tested this recipe using the two flour blends listed above.
 That doesn’t mean others will not work; I have not tested other flours, and I can not guarantee the recipe will work if you use other mixes.
-Note with the Bob’s and other starchier blends.
-You may need to add more flour.
+Note with the Bob’s and other starchier blends: You may need to add more flour.

-• Xanthan Gum – If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.
+• Xanthan Gum – If your gluten free flour blend doesnโ€™t contain xanthan gum or guar gum, please add 1 teaspoon.

 A stack of five gingerdoodles.